 To specify a gamma or linear workflow, go to Edit > Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your project behave.
 More info

 See in Glossary, then select the Player category, navigate to the Other Settings, open the RenderingThe process of drawing graphics to the screen (or to a render texture).
 By default, the main camera in Unity renders its view to the screen.
 More info

 See in Glossary section, and change the Color Space to Linear or Gamma, depending on your preference.

 While a linear workflow ensures more precise rendering, sometimes you may want a gamma workflow (for example, on some platforms the hardware only supports the gamma format).

 To do this, set Color Space to Gamma in the Player settings (menu: Edit > Project Settings, then select the Player category).
-With this option selected, the rendering pipeline uses all colors and textures in the gamma color space.
+Unity uses the gamma color space for color calculations, and keeps imported textures in the gamma color space.
 Unity also makes sure shaders keep textures in gamma color space, calculate in gamma color space, and write to a framebuffer that doesn’t reapply gamma correction.